-Career counsellors can work with all age groups, as do mental health or
+Career counsellors can work with all age groups, as do mental health counsellors.

-rehabilitation counsellors.
-Other students are Learning and Cogniton majors,
+Other students are Learning and Cogniton majors, who may believe

-Sociology (and other social sciences), Human Sciences and other.majors.
+other social sciences), Human Sciences and other.majors.
+This diversity

-This diversity presents unique opportunities to learn from one another.
+presents unique opportunities to learn from one another.
+It also means

-It also means that some areas of the course will be highly familar to you
+that some areas of the course will be highly familar to you and others

 Why is this course is required for so many majors?
 When you enter a helping profession, it will be critical for your practice to disentangle what is "normal development" from what is heavily influenced by culture and what may be a developmental problem.
 Only then will you be able to create effective strategies for your clients.
 These same issues arise for education, behavioral and social science professionals and researchers.The decisions you make there often affect government and industry practice and policy.
 For example, confusing the developmental effects of aging with birth cohort experiences in information technology learning and implementation could needlessly--and incorrectly--disenfranchise many older workers.